Skip to main content

 Is it worth booking a guide for the Mezquita?

 Strongly recommended for a first visit.
-The guided tour transforms 856 columns and 1,300 years of history into a comprehensible narrative — without context the building is overwhelming rather than illuminating.
-Groups are limited to 10 people and skip-the-line access is included.
-Tours run in English and Spanish from around €22.
+The guided tour turns 856 columns and 1,300 years of overlapping civilisations into a legible narrative: a good guide will point out the Visigothic capitals reused in the Islamic arches, explain why the mihrab faces slightly away from Mecca, and tell you what Charles V actually said when he saw what the cathedral builders had done.
+Without that context, the building is overwhelming rather than illuminating.
+Groups are typically capped at 10 people; skip-the-line access is included.
+Tours run in English and Spanish from around €22 per person.

 How do you get to Medina Azahara from Córdoba?

 The easiest option is the official tourist bus from Paseo de la Victoria, which runs several times daily April–October (around €7 return, includes shuttle to the site entrance).
 Taxis cost approximately €12–15 one way.
-Self-drive is the most flexible — the site is 8km west of the city on the CO-3314 road.
+Self-drive is the most flexible: the site is 8km west of the city on the CO-3314 road.
 Allow half a day.

 Is the Alcázar de los Reyes Cristianos really free on Tuesdays?

-Yes — the Alcázar is free for all visitors on Tuesdays (closed Mondays).
+Yes, the Alcázar is free for all visitors on Tuesdays (closed Mondays).
 Normal admission is €5.
 The illuminated night visits in summer (June–September) run Tuesday–Sunday and cost an additional €8.
 The gardens are the main draw; allow 90 minutes for the full circuit including the tower views.

 What is the best order to visit Córdoba's monuments?